swent-epfl/mvp-prd/template/6-non_functional_requirements.md

 2. When accessing the challenges page for the first time, users should receive a brief tour explaining how the challenges work and the logic behind Centauri points.
 3. Users should be able to view nearby content on a map immediately, highlighting the location-based features of the application.

+### Scalability

+1. The application must scale well to accommodate a high number of users and a large volume of content, ensuring seamless performance as the user base grows.
+2. It must also maintain good performance and responsiveness in high content density areas, such as big towns, monuments, and concerts, to provide a smooth user experience in these environments.
+3. The backend should be designed to easily support the addition of new features over time, ensuring the application can evolve and adapt to meet changing user needs and technological advancements.

 ## Security, privacy, and data retention policies